Halo-independent bounds on Inelastic Dark Matter: WIMP--nucleus scattering

 where $M$ is the fiducial mass of the detector, $\tau_{\rm exp}$ is the live--time of data taking and $N_T$ is the number of targets per unit mass in the detector.
 The minimum (maximum) recoil energy of the nucleus $E_{\rm min, max} (u) = E_{\rm min, max} (w=u)$ are given by:

-In Eq.~(\ref{eq:DD_event}) $u$ indicates the incoming WIMP speed in the reference frame of the Earth, approximated to the solar reference frame (i.e. neglecting, or averaging away the Earth rotation around the Sun).
-Moreover, the function $\zeta_T$ in Eq.~(\ref{eq:DD_event}) indicates the response of detector which can be expressed in terms of the experimental energy bin $[E_1, E_2]$ and the efficiency $\epsilon(E)$ as:
+In Eq.~(\ref{eq:DD_event}) $u$ indicates the incoming WIMP speed in the reference frame of the Earth, approximated to the solar reference frame (i.e. neglecting, or averaging away the Earth rotation around the Sun\footnote{In the original paper~\cite{Halo-independent_Ferrer2015}, in order to obtain the most conservative bound including the effect of the Earth rotation around the Sun the authors minimized the rate with respect to the angle between the stream velocity $u$ and a fixed Earth velocity $v_E$.
+To make the discussion in the following Sections more transparent we choose to neglect the effect of the Earth rotation around the Sun altogether (i.e. we set $v_E$ = 0) because we find that it is mild on the DD-NT combined bounds (unless for large WIMP masses, where the maximal value of $\delta$ for which a halo--independent bound is possible can be reduced by $\lesssim$ 30\%).}).
+Moreover, the function $\zeta_T$ in Eq.~(\ref{eq:DD_event}) indicates the response of the detector which can be expressed in terms of the experimental energy bin $[E_1, E_2]$ and the efficiency $\epsilon(E)$ as:

 A direct detection experiment (with target $T$) is sensitive only to the speed range $u \geq u^{\rm DD-min}_T$ with:

 \begin{numcases}{u^{\rm DD-min}_T=} & $v_{T*}$ = $\sqrt{\frac{2\delta}{\mu_{\chi T}}}$,\,\,\,\,\,\,\,\,\,\, $E_T^{\rm th}\leq E_{T*}$\nonumber\\ & $\frac{1}{\sqrt{2 m_T E_T^{\rm th}}}\left ( \frac{m_T E_T^{\rm th}}{\mu_{\chi T}}+\delta\right)$,\,\, $E_T^{\rm th}> E_{T*}$ \end{numcases}